HOME - SOIL - PESTS - WATERING - VEGGIES

 Companion Planting

-Companion planting is a well know technique of planting certain types of plants together to help protect from pests etc. One planting we have discovered is Vietnamese mint (laksa plant) and kayle.
+Companion planting is a well known technique of planting certain types of plants together to help protect from pests etc. One planting we have discovered is Vietnamese mint (laksa plant) and kayle.
 Planted on its own kayle will end up looking like this :

 Planted next to Vietnamese mint it will do much better :

 Another plant that is useful to grow in your veggie patch is pyrethrum daisy.
 These are slow growers from seed but once established can be propagated and spread through out the garden.
+Well that was the theory, in practice it hasn't worked very well and we only have one plant that is still growing.